Updated February 28, 2023

 How Does Datum work in Geographic Information System?

-GIS Datum helps analysts to know the depth of the sea level and also to measure the height of the mountains.
+GIS Datum helps analysts know the depth of the sea level and measure the height of the mountains.
 The geographical information related to the height of mountains, length of the river, depth of the ocean and even area of any lake can be saved in the Geographic Information System that is extracted through the datum.
 Most of the organization build their geographic Information System looking at the base of coordinate values.
 The information pertaining to the different coordinates is maintained in the Relational Databases of the systems.
 This information is further used to geocode the maps and solve the loopholes in the existing data.

 Advantages of Datum

 Below are some advantages of Datum in GIS: